PostHog/posthog.com/contents/blog/aruba-hackathon.md

 The goal was to create an AI bot that could answer support questions, easing the load on our [support heroes](/handbook/engineering/support-hero) and making it easier for the community to find answers to their questions.

-Built using Weaviate, Haystack, and `gpt-3.5-turbo`, MaxAI works by taking a user's question, collecting all relevant docs and data for that question, generating a prompt with all that context, and querying OpenAI for an answer.
+Built using Weaviate, Haystack, and `gpt-3.5-turbo`, MaxAI works by taking a user's question, collecting all relevant docs and data to that question, generating a prompt with that context, and querying OpenAI for an answer.

 Here's a flowchart of the process: